 - Propylene glycol for ethylene glycol

-- Design for Energy efficiency: How can one make an energy intensive process into an energy efficient process?
+6. Design for Energy efficiency: Economics is at the heart of any process, therefore design for energy efficiency makes a process economical.
+How can one make an energy intensive process into an energy efficient process?
 One way is to think of alternative energy systems.
 Ultrasound, Microwave, Solar are a few of the alternative energy sources.
 Did you know, sulphuric acid releases enough heat to run a power plant?
-Oh, yes, it is true.
-Economics is at the heart of any process, therefore design for energy efficiency makes a process economical.

-Use of renewable feedstock: Not many believe in this, because economy doesn’t favor it, for now.
-But did you know, that before use of crude oil and coal, the industry was based on ethanol which is now called ‘bioethanol’.
+7. Use of renewable feedstock: Not many believe in this, because economy currently doesn’t favor it.
+Did you know, that before use of crude oil and coal, the industry was based on ethanol which is now called ‘bioethanol’?

-- Catalysis: One could write books and books on this.
+9. Catalysis: One could write books and books on this.
 So it would be unfair to talk about it in a few sentences.
-I will talk more about it in the subject called as ‘Industrial Catalysis’.
-Meanwhile, I can say that if you can make a process without using a catalyst, it is way to go, my friend.
 The areas which will be majorly impacted by catalysis are: Fuel production, Commodities, Food, Agriculture, Health, Materials production and Environmental protection.

-Design for degradation: Biodegradibility, everything should be biodegradable because our Earth is one giant organism and it will sustain only when things are biodegradable.
+10. Design for degradation: Biodegradibility, everything should be biodegradable because our Earth is one giant organism and it will sustain only when things are biodegradable.
 Refractory materials are not biodegradable, but can they be made biodegradable?
 If not, we have the concept of circular economy, where everything stays in a loop and doesn’t biodegrade.